An Encouraging Journey Through Clay and Paper with Elsa Mora

 The heart of this retreat explores what it means to live a meaningful life through the innovative use of ordinary materials.

-Designed for those with a curious mind and seeking a stimulating experience, this retreat explores what it means to live a meaningful life through the innovative use of two materials: paper and clay.
-It is designed for individuals with curious minds seeking a stimulating experience.
-Participants will have an exceptional opportunity to explore various aspects of themselves from a creative perspective, guided by artist Elsa Mora.
-This hands-on creative adventure will take us beyond the ordinary.
-We will engage with clay and paper in unconventional ways, connecting with our senses and unlocking our artistic potential.
+Designed for those with curious minds seeking a stimulating experience, this retreat explores what it means to live a meaningful life through the innovative use of two materials: paper and clay.
+Participants will have a unique opportunity to explore different aspects of themselves through a creative lens, guided by artist Elsa Mora.
+This hands-on adventure moves beyond the ordinary, inviting us to engage with clay and paper in unconventional ways—awakening the senses and unlocking artistic potential.

-Additionally, we will use techniques involving drawing, cutting, gluing, and shaping to construct three-dimensional paper sculptures that represent the five elements.
-We will also explore the metaphorical meanings these pieces embody.
-This workshop presents an opportunity to create beautiful artwork filled with meaning while uncovering the potential of our imagination as a powerful form of self-care.
+In addition, we will explore drawing, cutting, gluing, and shaping techniques to construct three-dimensional paper sculptures inspired by the five elements.
+Along the way, we will reflect on the metaphorical meanings these forms embody.
+This workshop offers the opportunity to create artwork rich with meaning while discovering imagination as a powerful and nurturing form of self-care.

 -